TERMS AND CONDITIONS OF CARRIAGE

 Carriage may be refused on safety grounds.

-Air Charter Scotland retains discretion to determine whether carriage of a PRM passenger is safe and practicable, taking into account:
+Air Charter Scotland retains discretion to determine whether carriage of any passenger is safe and practicable, taking into account:

 Safety shall take precedence at all times.